HHS/meshrdf/tree-numbers.md

 To account for the fact that MeSH Descriptors can belong to multiple trees, MeSH RDF represents tree numbers as a proper class called meshv:TreeNumber.
-As mentioned earlier, users can leverage the "meshv:broaderTreeNumber+" construct to walk up and down the trees to which MeSH descriptors belong.
+As mentioned earlier, users can leverage the "meshv:parentTreeNumber+" construct to walk up and down the trees to which MeSH descriptors belong.
 For example, <span class = "invoke-sparql">this query</span> retrieves all ancestors of 'Eyebrows'.
 Note, in particular, that the results do *not* include D012679, Sense Organs (which a naive query using the meshv:broaderDescriptor property would.)